Reizo Koike

 Reizo Koike (小池 禮三, Koike Reizō) was a Japanese swimmer who specialized in the 200 m breaststroke.

+Swimming career

+As a swimmer

-In this event he won a silver medal at the 1932 Olympics and a bronze medal at the 1936 Olympics, and set an unofficial world record in 100 m between these Olympics.
+Koike won a silver medal at the 1932 Olympics and a bronze medal at the 1936 Olympics in the 200m breaststroke, and set an unofficial world record in the 100 between these Olympics.
 During his career Koike won eight national titles.

+As a coach and administrator

 After the end of World War II, Koike became a coach for the Japanese national Olympic swimming team and chairman of the Japan Swimming Federation.
-He was present in Barcelona during the 1992 Summer Olympics, when Kyoko Iwasaki won the gold medal.
+Koike was present in Barcelona during the 1992 Summer Olympics, when Kyoko Iwasaki won the gold medal.

+Awards

 In 1990 Koike received the Olympic Order in Silver, and in 1996 was inducted into the International Swimming Hall of Fame.

+Death

-He died of lung cancer in 1998.
+Koike died of lung cancer in 1998.